20th Century Studios

-Twentieth Century Studios, Inc., formerly Twentieth Century Fox (commonly referred to as Fox), is an American film production and distribution company owned by the Walt Disney Studios, the film studios division of the Disney Entertainment business segment of the Walt Disney Company.
-It was headquartered at the Fox Studio Lot in the Century City area of Los Angeles, until its lease with Fox Corporation ended and is relocated to the Walt Disney Studios in Burbank.
+20th Century Studios, Inc., formerly Twentieth Century Fox Film Corporation, (Note: Shortened to 20th Century Fox or simply Fox.
+The studio was originally named Twentieth Century-Fox Film Corporation or 20th Century-Fox (with a hyphen) until 1985.) is an American film production and distribution company currently owned by the Walt Disney Studios, the film studios division of the Disney Entertainment business segment of the Walt Disney Company.
+It was headquartered at the Fox Studio Lot in the Century City area of Los Angeles, until its lease with Fox Corporation ended and it was relocated to the Walt Disney Studios in Burbank.
 Walt Disney Studios Motion Pictures distributes and markets the films produced by this studio in theatrical markets.

-For 90 years, 20th Century has been one of the major American film studios.
-It was founded on May 31, 1935 as Twentieth Century-Fox Film Corporation (Note: Alternatively spelled as and shortened to 20th Century-Fox) by the merger of Fox Film Corporation and Twentieth Century Pictures, and one of the original "Big Five" among eight majors of Hollywood's Golden Age.
-In 1985, the studio removed the hyphen in the name (becoming Twentieth Century Fox Film Corporation) (Note: Shortened to 20th Century Fox) after being acquired by Rupert Murdoch's News Corporation, which was renamed 21st Century Fox in 2013 after it spun off its publishing assets.
+For over 90 years, 20th Century has been one of the major American film studios.
+It was founded on May 31, 1935, by the merger of Fox Film Corporation and Twentieth Century Pictures, and was one of the original "Big Five" among eight majors of Hollywood's Golden Age.
+In 1985, it was acquired by Rupert Murdoch's News Corporation, which was renamed 21st Century Fox in 2013 after it spun off its publishing assets.
 Disney purchased most of 21st Century Fox's assets, which included 20th Century Fox, on March 20, 2019.
 The studio adopted its current name on January 17, 2020, in order to avoid confusion with Fox Corporation, and subsequently started to use it for the copyright of 20th Century and Searchlight Pictures productions on December 4.
 20th Century is currently one of five live-action film studios within the Walt Disney Studios, alongside Walt Disney Pictures, Marvel Studios, Lucasfilm, and its sister speciality unit, Searchlight Pictures.
-20th Century also releases animated films produced by its animation division 20th Century Animation.
+20th Century also releases animated films produced by its animation division, 20th Century Animation.

-The most commercially successful film franchises from 20th Century Studios include the first six Star Wars films, X-Men, Ice Age, Avatar, and Planet of the Apes.
-Additionally, the studio's library includes many notable films such as The Sound of Music and Titanic, both of which won the Academy Award for Best Picture and became the highest-grossing films of all time during their initial releases.
+The first six Star Wars films, X-Men, Avatar, Ice Age, Alien and Planet of the Apes are 20th Century's most commercially successful franchises, while the studio's library includes many notable films such as The Sound of Music, Independence Day and Titanic, with two of the three films winning the Academy Award for Best Picture, and all of them were among the highest-grossing films of all time, with Titanic breaking the record during its initial release.

 History

 From founding to 1956

 Carmen Miranda as Dorita in The Gang's All Here.
-In 1946, she was the highest-paid actress in the United States.
+In 1946 she was the highest-paid actress in the United States.